redpen-cc/redpen-doc/source/validator.rst

   ``"dict"``           None          File name of dictionary.
   ==================== ============= ===================================

 The dictionary is a TSV file with two columns.
-First column contains the invalid expression, and the second expression is for suggested expression.
+First column contains the invalid expression, and the second column contains a suggested replacement expression.

 .. code-block:: text